-- 14. Long pants, or other clothing (such as scrubs), to cover exposed skin down to the shoes, must be worn. - 15.
-Solid, closed toe and heel shoes that cover the entire foot must be worn. - 16.
-An insect and rodent control program is in effect. - 17.
-Animals not associated with the work being performed are not be permitted in the laboratory.
-Except for service animals, no animals are permitted in University of Utah buildings or facilities (University of Utah Policy 3-231).
-Requests to permit the entry of service animals into laboratories must be made to the Office of Equal Opportunities and EHS. - 18.
-The laboratory supervisor must ensure that laboratory personnel receive appropriate training regarding their duties, the necessary precautions to prevent exposures, and exposure evaluation procedures.
+- service animals into laboratories must be made to the Office of Equal Opportunities and EHS. - 19.
+The laboratory supervisor ensures that laboratory personnel receive appropriate training regarding their duties, potential hazards, manipulations of infectious agents, necessary precautions to minimize exposures, and hazard/exposure evaluation procedures (e.g., physical hazards, splashes, aerosolization) and that appropriate records are maintained.
 Personnel must receive annual updates or additional training when procedural or policy changes occur.
-Personal health status may impact an individual's susceptibility to infection, ability to receive immunizations or prophylactic interventions.
-Therefore, all laboratory personnel and particularly women of childbearing age shall be provided with information regarding immune competence and conditions that may predispose them to infection.
+All persons entering the facility are advised of the potential hazards, are instructed on the appropriate safeguards, and read and follow instructions on practices and procedures. - 20.
+Personal health status may affect an individual's susceptibility to infection and ability to receive available immunizations or prophylactic interventions.
+Therefore, all personnel, and particularly those of reproductive age and/or those having conditions that may predispose them to increased risk for infection (e.g., organ transplant, medical immunosuppressive agents), are provided information regarding immune competence and susceptibility to infectious agents.
 Individuals having these conditions shall be encouraged to self-identify to the Occupational Medicine Clinic for appropriate counseling and guidance.